No-Invita/Final-Project-OOP/README.md

 - Authentication of users belonging to the Uninorte organization.
 - Access to the user's academic calendar.
 - The program must obey the user's orders, which will be given by means of a voice in Spanish.
+- Display on screen and announce to the user which class is coming up.

 ### Diagram UML